General Information

 Do not include a "miscellaneous" category in budgets.

-For a detailed list of prohibited items, look at the last two pages of the Treasurer's Manual on the Campus Organizations Accounting Office website.
+For a detailed list of items we cannot fund, look at the last two pages of the Treasurer's Manual on the Campus Organizations Accounting Office website.

 Your purchases will be tax exempt through ISU so you will not have to factor in tax, but you will need to factor in shipping costs if applicable.

-The committee will require a budget revision or may decide not to fund a project if the budget section isn't complete, so it is important to submit a clear budget with your proposal.
+It is important to submit a budget with actual prices, not estimations.
+The committee will require a revision or may decide not to fund a project if the budget section isn't complete, so it is important to submit a clear budget with your proposal.

 Here is an example of the budgeting format: